ekuemmel/XYPlot/README.md

 In this repository you find the library and example applications for SWT and Android.<br>
 </p>
 <p>
-Maybe the library is useful for someone<br>
+Maybe the library be useful for whoever<br>
 <br>
 Eberhard Kümmel<br>
 <br>